pouryare/Data-Career-Insights-Dashboard/README.md

 ---

+## 📝 Acknowledgments

+- The dataset used in this project was sourced from publicly available data professional surveys online and is not my original data
+- This project was inspired by various data visualization projects and dashboards in the data analytics community
+- Special thanks to the data professional community for sharing insights and best practices

+## 🔐 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

-_Data based on a comprehensive survey of 630 data professionals across multiple countries and roles._
+_Data based on a comprehensive survey of 630 data professionals across multiple countries and roles.
+This is an educational project intended for learning and demonstration purposes._